Henrietta Bentinck, Duchess of Portland

-Henrietta Bentinck, Duchess of Portland (1774 – 24 April 1844), formerly Henrietta Scott, was the wife of William Bentinck, 4th Duke of Portland.
+Henrietta Bentinck, Duchess of Portland (née Scott; 1774 – 24 April 1844) was the wife of William Bentinck, 4th Duke of Portland.

 Henrietta was born in Edinburgh, Scotland, and was the eldest daughter and the heiress of Major-General John Scott of Fife and his second wife, the former Margaret Dundas.
 Prior to her marriage, she was sometimes referred to as "the rich Miss Scott", to differentiate her from her two younger sisters.
+Her sisters were Lucy, wife of Francis Stuart, 10th Earl of Moray, and Joan, suo jure Viscountess Canning, wife of George Canning, Prime Minister of the United Kingdom.

 Henrietta married the future duke in London on 4 August 1795, when he was styled Marquess of Titchfield.
 The marquess obtained Royal Licence to take the name and arms of Scott in addition to that of Cavendish-Bentinck.
 They had nine children: